 Providing access and helping you afford your Penn State education are top priorities for the University and the College of the Liberal Arts.
-Thanks to the generosity of Liberal Arts alumni and friends, the college offers many need-based scholarships for students with at least one Liberal Arts undergraduate major enrolled at Penn State University Park.
-A single application serves for all general need-based scholarships offered through the Office of the Associate Dean for Undergraduate Studies.
+Thanks to the generosity of Liberal Arts alumni and friends, the college offers many need-based scholarships and funding for out-of-classroom experiences.
+There are also several ways to get funding as a graduate student in the College of the Liberal Arts, including assistantships, the Graduate Internship Program, and awards.

 - In addition to general scholarships offered through the college, several departments offer academic scholarships.
 Visit your department’s website to learn about additional scholarship opportunities.

 - Liberal Arts students who encounter unexpected financial hardship may apply for Liberal Arts emergency funding.
 If you have questions about Liberal Arts emergency funding, please send an email to email@example.com.
 You can also apply for assistance from the University through Penn State Student Affairs for basic needs and support.

 - Penn State’s Office of Student Aid lists need-based, merit-based, and external funding opportunities such as loans, grants, and work-study programs.